 3. You View Competition as an Opportunity

-In an age where virtual reality can get ugly, as people compete for customers and clients, and compare their business to those that appear better, more profitable, or more popular online; you avoid this behaviour and view your peers in a positive light.
+We’re living in an age where virtual reality can get ugly.
+People compete for customers and clients, and compare their business to those that appear better, more profitable, or more popular online.
+You avoid this behaviour and view your peers in a positive light.

 You fully support the success of others and expand your network with like-minded individuals without a ‘what’s in it for me’ attitude.